 Deutsche Bank AG (DB) Received its Third Sell in a Row

-After Citigroup and Kepler Capital gave Deutsche Bank AG (NYSE: DB) a Sell rating last month, the company received another Sell, this time from RBC Capital.
-Analyst Anke Reingen maintained a Sell rating on Deutsche Bank AG yesterday and set a price target of EUR9.00.
-The company’s shares closed last Thursday at $10.41.
+After Citigroup and Kepler Capital gave Deutsche Bank AG (NYSE: DB) a Sell rating last month, the company received another Sell, this time from Barclays.
+Analyst Amit Goel maintained a Sell rating on Deutsche Bank AG yesterday and set a price target of EUR8.00.
+The company’s shares closed last Friday at $10.34.

-The word on The Street in general, suggests a Moderate Sell analyst consensus rating for Deutsche Bank AG with a $10.26 average price target, which is a -1.2% downside from current levels.
+Currently, the analyst consensus on Deutsche Bank AG is a Moderate Sell with an average price target of $10.47, a 0.4% upside from current levels.
 In a report issued on January 20, Kepler Capital also maintained a Sell rating on the stock with a EUR8.00 price target.

 See today’s analyst top recommended stocks >>